isomerpages/obs-oac/_resources/Professional Development.md

 our OAE sector.</p>
 <hr>
 <h4>OAE Competency Framework (Under Construction)</h4>
-<p>The Council has completed a research study on the OAE sector, and the
+<p>The OAE Council has drafted a competency framework for the Outdoor Adventure
-findings will be available by Apr 2025.
-This will guide the eventual Professional Development Framework for Singapore's OAE sector.</p>
+Education sector, based on our Professional Development study and sector engagement.
+We will be seeking stakeholder input to refine this framework, ensuring it meets the needs of our OAE community.</p>
 <p>Please refer to <a href="/about/milestones/" rel="noopener noreferrer nofollow" target="_blank">Milestones Page </a>for
 progress updates.</p>
 <p>Details of the research can be found on <a href="/resources/learninghub/insights/" rel="noopener noreferrer nofollow" target="_blank">Council's Insights Page</a>.</p>